narrawin/datasearch/README.md

 ### mla_reports_list.html
 [Meat & Livestock Australia](https://www.mla.com.au/) publishes market livestock reports.
 These are available via a public API.
 This script obtains a list of available reports from that API, and provides a URL to query each report.
 Details of API can be found [here](http://statistics.mla.com.au/Assets/MLA%20Statistics%20Database%20API%20Methodology.pdf).

-### rda_getRIFCS_API.php
+### search_RDA.php
 The [Australioan National Data Service](https://www.ands.org.au/) has several API endpoints for data searches.
-This is a script using the getRIFCS API, and the output is a html table.
-API Documentation is at https://documentation.ardc.edu.au/display/DOC/getRIFCS.
+This is a script using the getRIFCS API or the getExtRif API, and the output is a html table.
+Details via the [Widgets & APIs](https://documentation.ardc.edu.au/pages/viewpage.action?pageId=81988031) page at ARDC.
+This script is very basic, API endpoint and query parameters need to be set in the source.
+Not also that at times the script returns no results from the API endpoint.
+However, it is possible to obtain an API response (XML) via Postman, save as XML file and then use that saved file as script input to produce formatted output.
+Refer to comments in script.### ands-search.html
+Script that fetches dataset listing from ANDS via registry widget.
+See [RDA Registry Search Widget](https://documentation.ardc.edu.au/display/DOC/RDA+Registry+Search+Widget) for details.
+Has a modifiable results template.
+Very limited in returned fields.
+The search_RDA script produces more detailed output.

+### ands-search.html
+Script that fetches dataset listing from ANDS via registry widget.
+See [RDA Registry Search Widget](https://documentation.ardc.edu.au/display/DOC/RDA+Registry+Search+Widget) for details.
+Has a modifiable results template.
+Very limited in returned fields.
+The search_RDA script produces more detailed output.

 ### search_all.php
 Searches magda catalog first and then goes through CKAN instances.
 Marks madgda resu(work in progress).
 Output is a html table of results.